-Approximately 4% of the body's mass consists of Minerals (McArdle et al. 2000).
+Approximately 4% of the body's mass comprises Minerals (McArdle et al. 2000).
 They are

 The trace minerals are iron, zinc, copper, selenium, iodine,